Oracle-Efficient Online Learning and Auction Design: Additional Applications

 It is not hard to see that the offline welfare maximization problem in this setting corresponds to the Knapsack problem, where each player has a valuation equal to the average value in hindsight, i.e., $\frac{1}{T} \sum_{t=1}^T v_i^{(t)}(\cdot)$.
-So, dynamic programming can be used to compute a welfare-maximizing allocation in time polynomial in $n$ and $s$.
+Thus, dynamic programming can be used to compute a welfare-maximizing allocation in time polynomial in $n$ and $s$.
 Dobzinski and Nisan~\cite{dobzinski2007mechanisms} introduced a $1/2$-approximation MIR algorithm for this problem.
-At a high level, the algorithm proceeds by dividing the set of items to $n^2$ bundles of size $s/n^2$.\footnote{If $s$ is not a multiple of $n^2$, one can add extra items with marginal value of $0$ to all bidders.} Then, the MIR algorithm chooses the best allocation from the set of allocations (range of the algorithm) where all the items in one bundle are allocated to the same bidders.
-This algorithm is effectively solving a knapsack problem over $n^2$ items and can be implemented in time polynomial in $n$ and $\log(s)$.
+If $s\le n^2$, the algorithm uses the dynamic programming to directly maximizes the welfare (without any approximation).
+Otherwise, the algorithm divides $s$ items into $\floors{s/Q}$ bundles of size $Q\coloneqq\floors{s/n^2}$, and one bundle of size $Q'<Q$ containing all the remaining items (if $s$ in not a multiple of $Q$).
+Then, the MIR algorithm chooses the best allocation from the set of allocations (range of the algorithm) where all the items in one bundle are allocated to the same bidders.
+This is effectively a knapsack problem over $\floors{s/Q}< 2n^2$ identical items and possibly one additional and distinct item, which can be solved in time polynomial in $n$.

-We show how to construct a matrix $\mGamma^{\textsc{MU}}$ that is admissible and implementable for unrestricted $n$-bidder $s$-unit auctions.
-We then use Theorem~\ref{thm:FTPL-U-MIDR-O} to obtain an online algorithm with vanishing $\frac12\dash\regret$ that runs in time $\poly(n, T, \log s)$.
+We show how to construct a matrix $\mGamma^{\textsc{MU}'}$ that is admissible and implementable for the allocations in the range of this MIR algorithm and then use Theorem~\ref{thm:FTPL-U-MIDR-O} to obtain an online algorithm with vanishing $1/2\dash\regret$, running in time $\poly(n, T)$.